pbar1/blog/content/post/on-logarithms.md

----
-title: Taco Bell Math, Chapter 2 - Logarithms
-date: 2018-04-17
++++
+title = "On Logarithms"
+date = "2018-04-17"
+author = "Pierce Bartine"
-description: From Baja Blast to the complex plane, logarithms are more than meets the eye
+description = "From Baja Blast to the complex plane, logarithms are more than meets the eye" tags = ["math"]
-tags:
-  - math
-mathjax: true
-cover:
-  image: /images/logrhythms.jpg
-  caption: If you squint, it looks kinda like the graph of Log(z) from above
-  style: full
----

-_Yes I know chapter 1 hasn't been written yet.
-But that hasn't been a problem [for a while now][1]._
++++

 With the amount of math Euler created, he must've pulled a proportionately large number of late nights; I think it's safe to say he would've been quite the Taco Bell conniseur.
-But that only begs the question - what would his favorite order have been?
-Now _that_ is a [tough one][5].
+But that only begs the question...what would his go-to order have been?
+That's a [tough one][5].

 Anyway, I was at Taco Bell with a good friend of mine when we got to talking about the beauty of the [Euler product formula][2] and its proof.
 It reads: